NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 The game teaches people true unity consciousness where everyone benefits if people put their differences aside and work together.
 Our World is also an ecosystem and a virtual e-commerce platform and so, so, so much more, it will create a whole new genre and blaze a new path for others to try and follow…

 Our World has now merged with our NextGen Social Network project, which was always planned to be the prequel to Our World, so it made sense to simply merge them together.

+### Infinite Alternate Reality Game (IARG)

+Our World is also a Infinite Alternate Reality Game where the line between virtual and reality blurs into one.

+### Our World Integrates The Commons Engine & Mutual Crypto Currency

+Our World will fully integrate the Commons Engine & Mutual Crypto Currency to educate the world in a fun gamified way how society can work much fairer and more effectively doing away with the current unfair fiat system that is controlled by the greedy banks, corportations & governments.

 ### Synergy Engine